gmar1274/gmar1274.github.io/index.md

     background: #eeeeee;
     color: black;
    }
+   p{
+      background-color:powderblue;
+      font-family: times, serif;
+      font-size: 14pt;
+      font-style:italic;
+   }
 </style>

 ## About Me

-> I am a first generation STEM graduate and professional JavaScript developer.
+I am a first generation STEM graduate and professional JavaScript developer.
 I was born in Pomona, CA in 1993.
 I enjoy developing applications on all platforms and love learning and implementing new technologies.
 When I'm not coding, I'm reading math texts and journals (yes really ... :nerd_face: ).
 I'm currently open to discovering new opportunities that would marry my passion for coding and Information Technology.

->
-> As a former baseball player, I understand the value and importance of teamwork.
+As a former baseball player, I understand the value and importance of teamwork.
 That is why I value a healthy team environment as my number one criterion above all else.

->
-> Outside of work, I enjoy going out and listening to live music, exploring new cuisines, discovering new breweries, and just recently got into fitness (running and hiking) to balance out the former.
+Outside of work, I enjoy going out and listening to live music, exploring new cuisines, discovering new breweries, and just recently got into fitness (running and hiking) to balance out the former.

 ## Education